A. All children are individuals and will be ready at different ages.

 Wraparound club serves a light tea at 4:30pm consisting of sandwiches, vegetable sticks and a dessert.

-A. Parents have the opportunity each day to talk to the Key Person either in the morning or in the afternoon.
-We are very happy for parents to contact us to make a longer appointment if they need a more detailed conversation or if our start or end of sessions (8:45am/3:25pm) does not fit their working patterns.
+A. Parents have the opportunity each day to talk to the Key Practitioner at the start or end of the core hours (8:45am/3:25pm).
+We are very happy for parents to contact us to make a longer appointment if they need a more detailed conversation.
+Messages can be left for staff by parents who are dropping off or collecting their children outside of the core hours.

 We have three formal parents’ consultations during the year – one per term – and a full written report in the summer term.
-There are regular newsletters and the website is always updated with information and news.
-We have a text messaging service and we email letters and news home.
+There are regular newsletters, and the website is always updated with information and news.
+We have a parent app called Cognita Connect where electronic messages and letters are sent to personal email addresses.

 A. A termly invoice is sent out in advance and this is due for payment on or before the start of term.
 Payment is made by termly direct debit.

-A. To spread the cost of the fees parents can apply to My School Fee Plan – the link is on the school website homepage.
-This allows monthly direct debit payments to be made, there is a small charge for this credit agreement.
+A. To spread the cost of the fees, parents can apply to My School Fee Plan: the link is here.
+This allows monthly direct debit payments to be made, although there is a small charge for this credit agreement.

 A. Our staff will always be happy to discuss your child’s learning programme with you.
 Nursery curriculum letters are sent home termly to keep you informed about the topics and your child’s work.
-Evidence is kept in each child’s personal portfolio and they also have books and folders that you will be able to look at during parents’ consultations.
+Evidence is kept in each child’s personal portfolio on the online Tapestry app, and they also have books and folders that you will be able to look at during parents’ consultations.

 Staff may also direct you to the Department for Education website for further information about Early Years education and how you can support this at home.